CEEMS API Server configuration skeleton

 password: supersecret

-Essentially it is a list of objects where each object describes a cluster.
+Essentially, it is a list of objects where each object describes a cluster.

 • id: A unique identifier for each cluster.
 The identifier must stay consistent across CEEMS components, especially for CEEMS LB.
-More details can be found in Configuring CEEMS LB section.
+More details can be found in the Configuring CEEMS LB section.

 • manager: Resource manager kind.
-Currently only slurm and openstack are supported.
+Currently, only slurm and openstack are supported.

 SLURM specific clusters configuration